WorldCereal/ewoc_platform/charts/vdm/README.md

 **NB: if you change the ingress name, change the kong endpoint because the route name is build from the ingress name**

 9. Check that the application is protected by the OIDC authentification by trying to access it from you browser.

+## Information
+VDM is composed of 4 deployments.
+- redis used for caching
+- postgresql
+- app-wcpdr which is the front end
+- be or backend which is composed of 2 containers mapproxy and be.
+The containers shares 4 PV mounted in each one.

+be and postgres uses PV.
+postgres uses pg-data PV.
+be uses mapproxy-cache mapproxy-conf mapproxy-datasource mapproxy-seed.

+## Troubleshooting

+- When deploying postgresql for the fist time, it's possible to have issues with pods connection to the db.
+If it's the case, connect to the postgresql pods et delete the `lost+found` folder in the mounted PVC directory.

+- If the front-end do not provides tiles, it's possible that the shared PVC in the `be` pods has some rights issues.
+Mapproxy is running as uid 1000 whereas the be container is root.
+To solve this, connect in be pod and select be container then exec a recursive chown to give rights to uid 1000.